yogergames/plugin-stathat/Readme.markdown

 ## How to install
 1. Download the files in this repo (https://github.com/yogergames/plugin-stathat/archive/master.zip)
 2. Unpack the zip file
+3. Register for an account at [Stathat] (https://www.stathat.com/)
+4. Get the ACCESS_TOKEN at [stathat.com/access](https://www.stathat.com/access).
+It's required if you try to fetch stat data
-3. Replace the USER_KEY and ACCESS_TOKEN variables with your data in main.lua
+5. Replace the USER_KEY and ACCESS_TOKEN variables with your data in main.lua

 ## How to use